What is Aquaplaning and How to Avoid It

 • Process Application for New Driver’s License (DL) via the Automated Driver’s License Examination System (ADLES) Facility

-Note that while all of these services are processed by LTO, some of them may not be offered in certain branches due to limited facilities.
-As such, it’s best to check with the LTO Carcar City District Office first if you intend to visit, so you can learn if the service you need is available there before you make the trip.
+While all of these are LTO-related services, some of them may not be offered in certain branches due to limited facilities.
+As such, it’s best to check with the specific LTO branch office you intend to visit first if the service you need is available before you make the trip.

-Reaching out to the LTO Carcar Office in Cebu is a simple matter of either making a call, sending an email, or sending a direct message (DM) to their official social media accounts.
-It can be done directly by reaching out to either the LTO Carcar City District Office or via the LTO Region 7 (Central Visayas) regional office.
+Reaching out to the LTO Himamaylan Office in Negros Occidental is simple.
+You just need to either make a call, send an email, or send a direct message (DM) to their official social media accounts.
+It can be done directly by reaching out to the either the LTO Himamaylan district office or via the LTO Region 6 (Western Visayas) regional office.

 Email Address: ltoregionvi@yahoo.com.ph